 When should I not get waxed?

-Put simply, you should avoid waxing if you have a chronic condition like lupus, AIDS, or any other disease that compromises the skin barrier.
-Doctors also recommend steering clear of waxing if you take Accutane, or if you've stopped taking it less than a year ago (this generally goes for any type of prescription acne medication).
+Put simply, you should avoid waxing if you have a chronic condition like lupus, AIDS, or any other disease that may compromise the skin barrier.
+Doctors also recommend steering clear of waxing if you take Accutane, or if you've stopped taking it less than six months to a year ago (this generally goes for any type of prescription acne medication).
 Lastly, you should never get waxed if you're undergoing cancer therapy such as chemotherapy or radiation.
 Take it from us: If you're ever unsure or have a health condition, consult your doctor first.

 What areas should I not wax?